mika-s/mika-s.github.io/_posts/2019-07-23-creating-a-wireshark-usb-dissector-in-lua-1.markdown

 a protocol on top of USB that provides a standardized way for keyboards and mice to communicate with the host.
 My mouse uses HID rather than a proprietary Logitech driver when communicating with my PC.

-If you are interested in reading more about HID can do that [here][who-t-understanding-hid-report-descriptors] or [here][eleccelerator-tutorial-about-hid-report-descriptors].
+If you are interested in reading more about HID, you can do that [here][who-t-understanding-hid-report-descriptors] or [here][eleccelerator-tutorial-about-hid-report-descriptors].
 In summary, when the mouse gets connected to the PC it will send a report descriptor to it that tells the PC how the mouse will send data.
 For instance, what does the first byte represent, what does the second represent, and so